lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 }
 ```

-The `require` blocks in this example are not possible from inside the contract as they require information that the contract does not contain.
-This extra context is key.
+The `require` blocks in this example are not possible from inside the contract as they need information that the contract does not contain.
+This extra context is vital.
 The contract can only validate based on the information it is given.
 On the other hand, the flow knows that it is on the receiving end of a proposed transaction and who is the counterparty sending it.

-Using this knowledge, the flow can add add two new rules.
+Using this knowledge, the flow can add two new rules.

 - The sender of the reply cannot have the flow's identity.
 Preventing another party from impersonating their identity and attempting to send a reply on their behalf.
 - The sender of the reply must be the owner of the counterparty session.
 Preventing another party from mimicking the identity of the sender.

 Although the second rule is a superset of the first, splitting them out provides an opportunity for a better error message.
-If the messages are not important then removing the first `require` statement is ok.
+If the messages are not important to you, then removing the first `require` statement is ok.

 Thanks to the contract, the transaction has to gather this party's signature before it can be persisted.
-Providing the opportunity for their responder flow to add extra validation and decline it if needed.
-With the contract and flow working as a team the chances of the flow being used illegally are vastly reduced.
+Providing the opportunity for their responder flow to add additional validation and decline it if needed.
+With the contract and flow working as a team, the chances of the flow being used illegally are vastly reduced.

 ## Conclusion

-Due to Corda's flexibility it is your responsibility as a CorDapp developer to restrain your application enough to prevent invalid usage.
+Due to Corda's flexibility, it is your responsibility as a CorDapp developer to restrain your application enough to prevent invalid usage.
 This is further complicated by the ability to share transactions with nodes not involved in original interactions.
-If the CorDapp is not put together in a thoughtful manner, a transaction's states could be spent by a party that does not have direct ownership over the states.
-The validation found inside your contracts and flows are important to prevent these scenarios from occurring.
+If the CorDapp is not put together thoughtfully, a transaction's states could be spent by a party that does not have direct ownership over the states.
+The validation found inside your contracts and flows is essential to prevent these scenarios from occurring.

 However, it is important to remember that it really does depend on your use-case.
 Maybe you want to allow parties to spend states they don't own from transactions shared with them.
 In that case, you could relax the CorDapps restrictions.
 As long as it is by design rather than an oversight.